 A bridge loan is a relatively high-interest loan — often secured by your current home — that can be used to fund the down payment on your new house and cover expenses if you’re juggling two mortgages.
 The loan is then repaid after selling your current home, usually within six months.

-Nordaune says that most people who take out a bridge loan put their house on the market as soon as they find a new home to purchase.
-“Ultimately, they try to line up the closing dates as close as possible,” she explains, in order to reduce the amount of time their bridge loan is open.
+Homeowners who opt to buy with a bridge loan typically put their current home on the market as soon as they find their new home in hopes of selling quickly and shortening the amount of time their bridge loan is open.

 Option 4: Use a home equity loan or line of credit to buy